4DNucleome/PartSeg/tutorials/tutorial-chromosome-1/tutorial-chromosome1_16.md

 #### Segmentation of chromosome 1 territories

-In order to qauntify features of chromosome 1 territory segmentation of FISH specyfic signal is carried off.
+In order to quantify features of chromosome 1 territory segmentation of FISH specific signal is carried off.
 Threshold for segmentation is adjusted to cover whole chromosome paint staining.

 1. Open PartSeg